On the varieties of the second row of the split Freudenthal-Tits Magic Square: Recognizing the line Grassmannian, half-spin and geometries

 Consequently $X$, endowed with the singular lines, is an embedding of the line Grassmannian geometry $\cG_{4,1}(\K)$ or $\cG_{5,1}(\K)$.
 Proposition~\ref{universal} implies the uniqueness of this embedding, and the assertions follow. \end{proof}

 Now we assume $d\in\{6,8\}$.

 In order to identify the half-spin geometry $\cD_{5,5}(\K)$ and the geometry $\cE_{6,1}(\K)$, we will use some basic theory of \emph{diagrams}, as developed by Tits, culminating in the beautiful characterizations of building geometries by their diagrams in \cite{Tits83}.
-It follows from the latter and from work of Brouwer \& Cohen \cite{BrCo} that a geometry of rank 5 or 6 is isomorphic to a building of type $\mathsf{D}_5$ or $\mathsf{E_6}$ if and only if it conforms to the Coxeter diagram of type $\mathsf{D}_5$ or $\mathsf{E}_6$, respectively.
-This means that it suffices to define these geometries and check whether their \emph{rank $2$ residues} are either projective planes (when the residue corresponds to an edge in the diagram) or generalized digons (otherwise), i.e., trivial rank 2 geometries in which every pair of elements of different type is incident.
-For more details, we refer to Tits \cite{Tits83}.
+This works as follows.